Skip navigation

 • A urine test.
 A sample of your urine is tested for infection.

 • A prostate biopsy.
 A biopsy is minor surgery.
-A doctor removes samples of tissue from your prostate so it can be studied under a microscope to look for cancer cells.
+A provider removes samples of tissue from your prostate so it can be studied under a microscope to look for cancer cells.
 A biopsy is the only way to diagnose cancer.
 It may be recommended if your provider thinks you may have prostate cancer.

 If you had a PSA test to monitor prostate cancer or treatment, ask your provider what a high PSA level means.
-Your provider will usually look at several tests results over time to get a fuller understanding of your condition.
+Your provider will usually look at several tests results over time to get a better understanding of your condition.

 If you have questions about your results, talk with your provider.